ministryofjustice/moj-design-system/app/views/community/design-system-working-group/README.md

 At the end of the discussion, representatives will be asked if they’d like to change their initial answer, and the facilitator will confirm the final outcome.

 ### Publishing contributions
-After the review session, the DesignOps team will work with the contributor to address any recommendations and get the contributions ready to publish.
+After the review session, the Design Operations team will work with the contributor to address any recommendations and get the contributions ready to publish.

 Depending on the amount of work needed, it may take a few weeks to complete these steps.

 If, during the course of addressing the working group’s recommendations, there are significant changes to the original contribution, it may be brought back to a future session for another review.

-Once published, the DesignOps team will move the issue from ‘In progress’ to ‘Published’ in the community backlog, and will notify the working group.
+Once published, the Design Operations team will move the issue from ‘In progress’ to ‘Published’ in the community backlog, and will notify the working group.